lightvector/KataGo/README.md

 One story for why global pooling might be effective in the main trunk is that there the computed features (such as global quantity of ko threats or game phase) can have a much more integrated effect on the neural net's predictions by adjusting its procesing of different shapes and tactics (for example, favoring or disfavoring moves that could lead to future ko fights).
 Whereas if the global pooling is deferred only until the policy head, the only thing the neural net can do with the information is the relatively cruder operation of precomputing a few fixed sets of moves it would want to play and simply upweighting or downweighting those sets of moves based on the global features.

 As an aside, all the stats in the "current results" tables earlier were produced without this improvement, since I didn't think to try including global pooling in the trunk before all the other final experiments and test games were underway.
-While the apparent gain would likely continue to diminish with further training time, I expect some of the results would be yet slightly better if this were incorporated and everything re-run.
+While the apparent gain would likely continue to diminish with further training time, I expect some of the results would be yet slightly better if this were incorporated and everything re-run. (edit: as of Apr 2018, did add a row now in the stats table showing this).

+#### Update (Apr 2018):

+Just to get a proper comparison, I re-ran a proper training run with global pooling in the trunk rather than only the policy head on the GoGoD data set, along with some improvements to the learning rate schedule and updated the [current results table](https://github.com/lightvector/GoNN#current-results) above.
+The difference is pretty large!
+Global pooling is by far the most successful architectural idea I"ve tried so far.

 ## Wide Low-Rank Residual Blocks (Feb 2018)